mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 This document discusses aspects of centralization that relate to Internet standards efforts.
 It argues that while standards bodies have little ability to prevent many forms of centralization, there are still contributions they can make.

-{{centralization}} defines centralization, explains why it is often undesirable but sometimes beneficial, and surveys how it occurs on the Internet. {{decentralization}} explores decentralization and highlights some relevant techniques, along with their limitations.
+{{centralization}} defines centralization, explains why it is often undesirable but sometimes beneficial, and surveys how it occurs on the Internet. {{decentralization}} explores decentralization and highlights some relevant strategies, along with their limitations.
 Finally, {{considerations}} makes recommendations about the role that Internet standards should play in controlling centralization.

 The primary audience for this document is the engineers who design and standardize Internet protocols.
 However, designers of proprietary protocols and applications can benefit from considering these issues, especially if they intend their work to be considered for eventual standardization.
 Likewise, policymakers can use this document to help identify and evaluate proposed remedies for abuses that involve centralized protocols and applications.